SchwarzIT/sap-usi/docs/how_to_pull.md

 # Needed tools
 You will need [abapGit][ABAP_GIT] to install our software on your system.

+Please choose the folder logic `FULL` when creating the repository in abapGit.

 # Package structure
 Since we are developing in our own namespace, all object names start with ```/USI/```.
 The latest version of abapGit handles namespaces automatically, so that no manual steps are required anymore.